alexmunozviso/Election-Map-2004-2024/README.md

 5. A legend showing election results for that particular year with the party color's, the candidate's name and last name, and the number of electoral seats won (thus showing the election winner).
 6. Hovering affordances.
 When the user hovers over a given state, the state boundary is highlighted by changing colors.
 Automatically, a tooltip appears providing the following information:
    * State name.
-   * Electoral college seats for each party in the given state.
+   * Electoral college seats won by each party in the given state.
-   * Popular vote for each party in the given state.
+   * Popular vote values for each party in the given state.

 ## 4. Map objectives
 The purpose of the map is to offer an summary of election data that is accessible, simple to comprehend, and easy to visualize.
 When looking for election results, it is not easy to find a single place where all data is accessible in the simplest of ways, especially in the way it will be presented in this digital map.